Higher Education and Professional Development Centre

 The library is fully stocked with a wide variety of books, eBooks, magazines, journals and e-resources to support you in your study.
 As well as a range of novels, talking books and DVDs for leisure.

-The library also has PCs, printers, a photocopier and Wifi access and our Librarians offer training in information skills and support for your research.
+The library also has PCs, printers, a photocopier/scanner and WiFi access.
+Our Librarians offer training in information skills and support for your research.

-Higher Education students studying on courses validated by the University of Chester also have access to library facilities on the Chester campus.
+Higher Education students studying on courses validated by the University of Chester also have access to library facilities online and on the Chester campus.

 Term time opening hours: